SRA-SiliconValley/jalangi/README.md

 ### Requirements

-We tested Jalangi on Mac OS X 10.8
+We tested Jalangi on Mac OS X 10.8.
+Jalangi should work on Mac OS 10.7 and higher and Ubuntu 11.0 and higher.

   * Latest version of Node.js available at http://nodejs.org/.
 We have tested Jalangi with Node v0.8.22 and v0.10.3.
   * Sun's JDK 1.6 or higher.
 We have tested Jalangi with Java 1.6.0_43.
   * Apache ant (http://ant.apache.org/) and curl (http://curl.haxx.se/) are required for commandline installation.
   * Concolic testing uses cvc3 and automaton.jar for constraint solving.
-After installation run ./thirdparty/cvc3/bin/cvc3 to make sure that cvc3 runs properly on you machine.
-You should not see any exception or error when cvc3 is invoked.
+The installation script checks if cvc3 and automaton.jar are installed properly.

 ### Installation